-Wine Ed is an outcome of the success of the wine program with Cabrillo College’s Culinary Arts and Hospitality Management program.
-In the 43 years of the program’s existence, it has grown from having five people in one class to currently 300 declared majors in the culinary arts.
-The current Director’s challenges finding one source of wine education that was kept current led to the development of Wine Ed.
+Wine Ed is an outcome of the success of the Wine Studies program with Cabrillo College’s Culinary Arts and Hospitality Management program.
+The Wine Studies program was founded in 2000.
+Since the world of wine is constantly changing, it can be challenging to find one source of wine education that is kept current, a challenge that led to the development of Wine Ed.
 The need for technical training in wine was validated when the program received additional Career and Technical Education funds.
 Wine Ed is an expansion of a successful program, bringing high quality training to those near Cabrillo College and far away.

 Cabrillo College Culinary Arts and Hospitality Management and Wine Programs

 Located in Aptos, CA, Cabrillo College’s Culinary Arts and Hospitality Management program started in the school’s cafeteria with a small dining room as the classroom in 1975.
 The program had permission from the college president, Bob Swenson, to serve wine with his philosophy being “what’s dinner without wine?”
-Now, this well-respected program offers certificates in cooking, baking, food service management,catering, wine and wine service, wine tasting room management, and world wines.
+Now, this well-respected program offers certificates in cooking, baking, food service management, catering, and wine studies

 What to Expect